 Or, getting back to Stranger Things, let’s think about the character of Eleven for a minute.
 This is a child who was isolated and emotionally abused all her life, and who was subjected to unethical science experiments.
 And at every moment she is carrying a weapon — her dangerous psychic ability — with which she has already killed at least a dozen people.
 Knowing all this about her, would you really let her anywhere near your children?

 It’s the nature of our relationship to fiction that we empathize with the protagonists of a story, even when they are objectively bad people.
-The move Bonnie and Clyde from 1967 is a notorious example that made a couple of murderous bank robbers into romantic protagonists.
+The movie Bonnie and Clyde from 1967 is a notorious example that made a couple of murderous bank robbers into romantic protagonists.
 More recently, the writers on Breaking Bad used this effect with Walter White, intentionally making him into a self-absorbed violent jerk…who we still wanted to see win.

 The effect doesn’t always work, however, because sometimes viewers have trouble getting past real life.
 I liked the Major Crimes police procedural stories, but every now and then I found myself yelling at the screen because they did something I had read about in one of Radley Balko’s gut-punching stories of police misconduct.
 I also had trouble enjoying the 1991 comedy Nothing But Trouble, about a bunch of big-city travelers who get in trouble in a small town ruled by a sadistic judge who likes to use a special machine called “Mr. Bonestripper” to execute people without a proper trial.
 It’s supposed to be a dark comedy, but I couldn’t get it out of my head that there are real places in the world where sadistic rulers find amusing ways to kill people who anger them.